mklemmingen/mklemmingen/README.md

+Hi

-Hi.
-In the following categories all current and former projects are listed in respect to their timeline, sensitivity and if I cared to show them.
+In the following categories all current and former projects are listed in respect to their finish date and, if applicable, open-source license.
 Thank you

 #### Early-Stage ongoing projects